yalmip/yalmip.github.io/_posts/inside/2021-05-13-strictinequalities.md

 date: 2021-05-13
 ---

 It finally had to be done.
-Strict inequalities which was avaiable in the language from the beginning but has raised increasingly more annoying warnings over the last decade, are no longer possible to use.
+Strict inequalities which were avaiable in the language initially but have raised increasingly more annoying warnings over the last decade, are no longer possible to use.

-Note that being available never has meant that strict inequalities were applied in the solver, it just meant they were (increasingly less) silently changed to non-strict inequalities.
+Note that being available never has meant that strict inequalities were applied in any solver, it just meant they were (increasingly less) silently changed to non-strict inequalities.

 ## Why strict inequalities make no sense - theory